 Designer Fabric & Pillow Dupes At Retail Stores

-Sometimes, all you need is the inspiration from the designer fabric!
+Sometimes, all you need is the inspiration from the right designer fabric!
 You can then be on the lookout at your favorite retail stores for duplicates.
 For example, this designer pillow has been a long-time favorite and when I saw this one at Pottery Barn, I immediately snatched it up for a fraction of the price!
 It gives me virtually the same look!